v0id-strike/Voidborne-Archives/prophecy.md

 - **The Daemon’s Whisper**
   *Uncover the secrets of background processes: learn about system logs (syslog, journalctl), process management (ps, top, htop), and debugging with strace, ltrace, and gdb.*

-- **The Chisel and the Hammer**
-  *Tinker with the very heart of your OS—compile your own Linux kernel, adjust system calls, and write simple kernel modules.
-Feel the pulse of the machine as you shape its core.*

 - **Sentinels of Security**
   *Lay the foundations of protection: configure firewalls (iptables, nftables), explore security frameworks like SELinux and AppArmor, and secure your system against the digital dark.*